Sowing the Seed

 See below for more information about the regulatory changes.

-Proposed Hemp Regulations
+New Hemp Regulations

 The procurement, cultivation, processing, supply and possession of hemp will no longer require a licence.

-Hemp will be defined as any Cannabis sativa plant containing no more than 1% THC by dry weight.
+Hemp will be defined as any Cannabis Sativa plant containing no more than 1% THC by dry weight.

 Growers will need to notify NZ Police and Ministry for Primary Industries before planting hemp, on an annual basis.
+Check out our guidelines for the notification process here.

 Even people with prior convictions can legally cultivate and possess hemp.
+However criminal record checks will apply to the import/export of hemp.

 Official Links